TresAmigosSD/SMV/docs/user/funcs_column.md

 ```

 ### smvAmtBin
-Pre-defined binning for dollar ammount type of column.
-It has more granular on lower values.
+Pre-defined binning for dollar amount type of column.
+It provides more granularity on small values.
 Pre-defined boundaries: 10, 200, 1000, 10000 ...

 Eg.